apaz-cli/apaz-cli.github.io/blog/The_Contributor_Competition.md

 <br>

     Additionally, in the path from "demo" to "product" there are a lot of tiny annoyances that will irk users.
-They're hard to identify, and can sink a project.
+They're hard to identify, and enough of them can sink a project.
 It's why QA testing exists as a concept.
 If drive-by contributions are difficult, these problems will persist.
 A tremendous amount of the value of a product is locked up in fixing these tiny annoyances.

     The benefit of open source is primarily in crowdsourcing the QA process.
 Ideologues can grin and bear it, but neglect drive-by contributors at your peril.